Jarkko’s Website

 On bothering seniors

-Instead, the suggestion was that juniors could just use the LLM to “level up” until they are “advanced enough” to talk to the seniors.
+The suggestion was that juniors could use the LLM to “level up” until they are “advanced enough” to consult the seniors.

-There are so many things wrong here I wanted to write some thoughts on this.
+There are so many things wrong here that I felt compelled to share some thoughts.

-If you are bothered by questions (no matter how “easy”) from your colleagues, then I’m sorry but you’re not a senior developer.
-Answering such questions is not distracting from your work - it is your work.
-One of the most important roles of seniors is to mentor.
+If you are bothered by questions (no matter how “easy”) from your colleagues, then I’m sorry, but you’re not a senior developer.
+Answering such questions is not a distraction from your work—it is your work.
+One of the most important roles of senior developers is to mentor others.

-The belief that “juniors” are somehow less advanced than “seniors” could also benefit from some critical thought.
-I see lots of great ideas and thinking outside the box from newcomers.
-Sometimes having a fresh perspective to your own old ways is enough to make a difference.
+The belief that “juniors” are somehow less capable than “seniors” could also benefit from some critical thought.
+I see lots of great ideas and outside-the-box thinking from newcomers.
+Sometimes, having a fresh perspective on your own old ways is enough to make a difference.
 We need diversity in thinking.

-Implicit in the original suggestion was the assumption that the work is divided in such a way that people work individually on separate tasks.
-In this model, the “senior” is effectively a solo developer working on their own “important” tasks that the unimportant juniors shouldn’t distract from.
+Implicit in the original suggestion was the assumption that work is divided in such a way that people work individually on separate tasks.
+In this model, the “senior” is effectively a solo developer working on their own “important” tasks, which the “unimportant” juniors shouldn’t distract from.

 This is not teamwork and never has been.
-I don’t know when things took a wrong turn and this operating model became the standard in our industry, but it’s so sad.
+I don’t know when things took a wrong turn and this operating model became the standard in our industry, but it’s truly unfortunate.

-I would encourage experimenting with social programming practices (pairing or mobbing).
+I would encourage experimenting with social programming practices like pair programming or mob programming.
 It’s infinitely better to “level up” with a real, thinking person than with a text generator.

-The best thing is you’re not leveling up only one of the persons.
+The best part is that you’re not leveling up just one person.